t-taormina/CS302/projects/Project1/src/README.md

 directory.
 This alias lets me run the script with a short command such as "run".
 However, it will only run if you are in the directory that the .sh file is stored in.
 That is just the way I set it up.
 There are limitless ways you can optimize your work flow with zsh and bash.
-But for grading purposes, compiling with the follow will work.
+But for grading purposes, compiling with the following will work.

 ```
 g++ -std=c++17 *.cpp -g -Wall
 ```
 Feedback is always appreciated!

--Tyler
+- Tyler